savonet/blog/_posts/2023-07-22-liquidsoap-2.2.0.md

 For a little over a year now, we have switched to _rolling release cycles_ with maintenance and bugfixes applying only to the current release cycle.
 Regular releases are tagged `vX.Y.Z` (for instance `v2.2.0`) on github and docker while on-going releases are tagged `rolling-release-vX.Y.Z`.

-When an initial release, for instance `2.2.0`, is being worked on, bugfixes and user issues were being addressed for users using the `2.1.x` releases.
+When an initial release, for instance `2.2.0`, is being worked on, bugfixes and user issues are addressed for users using the `2.1.x` releases.
 While we would like to extend support, this is the best that we can do with our limited resources!

 At any given time, the `rolling-release-vX.Y.Z` denotes the released being worked on.
 For stable releases branches, this would be for instance, `rolling-release-v2.2.1` after release `v2.2.0`.
 For a yet-to-be released initial version, this would be for instance `rolling-release-v2.3.x`.
 We try our best to make those releases as bug-free as possible.
 Using one of them to test your production script also guarantees the fastest response to bugs and issues!